Ryan Poehling: Pittsburgh Penguins

 On July 16, 2022, Poehling was traded to the Pittsburgh Penguins, along with defenseman Jeff Petry, in exchange for defenseman Mike Matheson and a 2023 fourth-round pick.
 In the following 2022–23 season, appearing in a depth forward role, Poehling recorded seven goals and 14 points through 53 regular season games with the Penguins.

 Philadelphia Flyers

 Poehling (right) and Yanni Gourde of the Seattle Kraken in 2023.

 As a free agent from the Penguins, on July 1, 2023, Poehling was signed to a one-year, $1.4 million contract with the Philadelphia Flyers for the 2023–24 season.
 On January 27, 2024, Poehling signed a two-year contract extension with the Flyers.

 Anaheim Ducks

 On June 23, 2025, Poehling, along with a 2025 second-round pick, and a 2026 fourth-round pick, was traded to the Anaheim Ducks in exchange for Trevor Zegras.

+He scored the first overtime game winner of his career during Game 4 of the Ducks' series against the Edmonton Oilers during the 2026 Stanley Cup playoffs, when he squeaked the puck past goaltender Tristan Jarry.
+The goal was controversial because it was not immediately called a goal on the ice due to the blade of Jarry's skate obscuring both the goal line and the edge of the puck.
+The referees conferred at center ice, signaled a good goal, and this was upheld by review in Toronto.

 International play

 Poehling scored three points in the 2018 World Junior Championships to help the United States national junior team win the bronze medal.

 On December 24, 2018, Poehling was named to United States roster for the 2019 World Junior Championships.
 Poehling recorded a natural hat trick and one assist on December 30, against Sweden national junior team to help close a 4–0 gap and lead the game to overtime.
 While United States lost 3–2 to Finland national junior team in the gold medal game, Poehling was named the tournament MVP and best forward.
 He ended the tournament with eight points (5G, 3A) in six games.